evmar/jjtut/text/intro.md

 For another example, if you need to fix a typo in an old commit, you can jump directly to it and just make the edits.
 (This replaces many `git rebase -i` workflows.)
-Changing the description of an old commit is the same as changing the description of the newest one.
+Changing the description of an old commit is the same command as changing the description of the newest one.

 This approach has further implications on how merge/rebase conflicts work.
 There is no "rebase in progress" state or commands like `git rebase --continue`.